Jury begins deliberating in Blac Chyna v. Kardashians trial

 AP Entertainment Writer

-LOS ANGELES (AP) — Jurors began deliberations Thursday in a trial pitting former reality TV star Blac Chyna against Kim Kardashian, Kris Jenner, Khloé Kardashian and Kylie Jenner.
+LOS ANGELES (AP) — Jurors began deliberations Thursday in a trial over former reality television star Blac Chyna’s lawsuit against Kim Kardashian, Kris Jenner, Khloé Kardashian and Kylie Jenner, whom she alleges spread false stories of abuse to ruin her television career.

-In her closing argument, Chyna’s attorney Lynne Ciani argued that it was unreasonable for the four women to have believed that her client violently abused her former fiancé Rob Kardashian.
+In her closing argument, Chyna’s attorney Lynne Ciani argued that it was unreasonable for the four women to have believed that her client violently attacked her former fiancé Rob Kardashian.

 “He didn’t have a mark on him,” Ciani said.
 “There was no call to the police, no trip to the hospital, not even a Band-Aid.”

-Chyna is suing the four women for defamation and interference with contract, alleging they deliberately spread false stories of a Dec.
-15, 2016, attack on Rob Kardashian in order to get the couple’s reality show, “Rob & Chyna,” canceled before its second season.
+Chyna is suing the four women for defamation and interference with contract, alleging they sought to get the couple’s “Keeping Up With the Kardashians” spinoff “Rob & Chyna,” canceled before its second season.

-Kardashian attorney David G. Rhodes argued during his closing that the women had every reason to believe the accounts of the attack from Rob Kardashian and from Kris Jenner’s longtime boyfriend Corey Gamble, who arrived at the scene to break up the dispute and was a key defense witness.
+Kardashian attorney David G. Rhodes argued during his closing that the women had every reason to believe the accounts of the attack from Rob Kardashian and from Kris Jenner’s longtime boyfriend Corey Gamble, who arrived at the scene, broke up the dispute and was a key defense witness.

+“Do you remember how Rob looked on the stand yesterday?
+His pain was real,” Rhodes said.
+“This is a real family.
+Yeah, they’re famous, but they’re real people.
+He got really badly hurt here.”

+Kim Kardashian’s boyfriend, “Saturday Night Live” star Pete Davidson, sat in the back of the courtroom during closings and greeted her with a hug and a kiss in the hallway outside before they and the rest of the family were ushered by deputies into a private waiting area they’ve used throughout the trial.

 Rhodes argued that regardless of what happened between the couple, the show ended because their relationship ended, as all the executives overseeing the show testified during the trial.